Mary Colter: Legacy

 Colter retired to Santa Fe, New Mexico, in 1948.
 She donated her collection of Native American pottery and Indian relics to Mesa Verde National Park.
 She had to watch as many of her famous works were destroyed during her lifetime as automobile travel replaced train travel.

-Colter died on January 8, 1958.
+Colter died on January 8, 1958, she is buried in Oakland Cemetery in Saint Paul, Minnesota.

 Four of her Grand Canyon National Park buildings are protected within the Mary Jane Colter National Historic Landmark District.